JRRS1982/TutorialProjects/reactRedux/React.md

 ## React Context System

 `Gets data from a parent component to *any* nested child component` it allows the communication of data to a very deeply nested component.

+Context system is not as good are redux, if we want to use the context system we need to:
+- be able to get data to any component in our hierachy
+- be able to seperate our view logic from the business logic
+- be able to split up the business logic (i.e. not have huge files)

+Benefits
+- No need for an extra library - the only real benefit.

+Negatives
+- Hard to build store components with cross store relationships
+- Redux has good documentation
+- Redux has well known design patterns
+- Redux has a lot of open source libraries